Rachelgrz/cnn-techniques/README.md

 # Convolutional Neural Network Techniques
 Comparison analysis of 11 convolutional neural networks usingTensorFlow on the CIFAR-10 dataset.
 I explored each of the six techniques (Max Pooling, Local Response Normalization, Batch Normalization, Dropout, and Data Augmentation) to see its effect on the test accuracy and training time.

-Detailed intuition, algorithms, implementation, and results are documented in the report (https://github.com/kumikokashii/cnn_techniques/blob/master/theory_and_practice_of_cnn_techniques.pdf).
+Theoretical and practical details are documented in the report (https://github.com/kumikokashii/cnn_techniques/blob/master/theory_and_practice_of_cnn_techniques.pdf).

 ## Data
 I downloaded the data from https://www.cs.toronto.edu/~kriz/cifar.html.